rschristopher/ischristtrue.com/src/modern-views/christianity.md

 For if you found the true church and believed it was indeed the true church, you would give them everything, you would follow exactly as Christ instructed.

-I submit that we are all in search for the true church, and we give according to our faith in such -- and as weak as it may be, we pray to find the true church of Christ.
+I submit that we are all in search for the true church, and we give according to our faith in such -- and as weak as our faith may be, we pray to find the true church of Christ.